-As a RIC under Subchapter M of the Code, we intend to distribute to our stockholders (i) substantially all of our net investment income and the excess, if any, of realized net short-term capital gains over realized net long-term capital losses (together referred to in this prospectus as "net investment company income"), plus (ii) any net capital gains (the excess, if any, of realized long-term capital gains over short-term capital losses).
+As a RIC under Subchapter M of the Code, we intend to distribute to our stockholders (i) substantially all of our net investment income and the excess, if any, of realized net short-term capital gains over realized net long-term capital gains (the excess, if any, of realized net short-term capital gains over realized net long-term capital gains over short-term capital losses).
 We intend to do so because to qualify for treatment as a RIC eligible for pass-through treatment, we must, among other things, meet certain source-of-income, asset diversification and distribution requirements.
-As a RIC eligible for pass-through tax treatment, we generally will not have to pay corporate-level taxes on any of our income and gains that we distribute to our stockholders.
+As a RIC eligible for pass-through treatment and gains that we distribute to our stockholders.
 See "Certain U.S. Federal Income Tax Considerations-Taxation as a Regulated Investment Company."
-On March 13, 2007 we declared a dividend in the amount of \$0.29 per share, on June 8, 2007 we declared a dividend in the amount of \$0.35 per share, on September 24, 2007 we declared a dividend in the amount of \$0.39 per share.
-These dividends represented our estimated net investment company income for the quarters ended March 31, 2007, June 30, 2007, September 30, 2007 and December 31, 2007, plus a portion of our undistributed 2006 net investment company income.
+On March 13, 2007 we declared a dividend in the amount of \$0.29 per share, on June 8, 2007 we declared a dividend in the amount of \$0.35 per share, on September 24, 2007 we declared a dividend in the amount of \$0.30 per share and on March 14, 2008 we declared a dividend in the amount of \$0.31 per share.
+These dividend in the amount of \$0.30, 2007, September 30, 2007, December 31, 2007 and March 31, 2008, plus a portion of our undistributed 2006 net investment company income.